scrapy/scrapy/docs/intro/overview.rst

-The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for StackOverflow top questions page), and called the default callback method ``parse`` passing the response object as an argument.
+The crawl started by making requests to the URLs defined in the ``start_urls`` attribute (in this case, only the URL for StackOverflow top questions page), and called the default callback method ``parse``, passing the response object as an argument.
 In the ``parse`` callback, we extract the links to the question pages using a CSS Selector with a custom extension that allows to get the value for an attribute.
 Then, we yield a few more requests to be sent,